This coding style guide is a simplified version of one that has been used with good success both in industrial practice and for college courses.

 The following rules specify when to use upper- and lowercase letters in identifier names.

-.Names must be reasonably long and descriptive.
+firstPlayer.CLOCK_RADIUS.BankTeller.Names must be reasonably long and descriptive.
 Use firstPlayer

-.
+instead of fp.
 No drppng f vwls.
 Local variables that are

-fairly routine can be short (ch
+fairly routine can be short (ch, i) as long

 as they are really just boring holders for an input character, a loop

-for variables in
+cntr, cnt, c2 for variables in

 your method.
 Surely these variables all have specific purposes and can

-be named to remind the reader of them (for example, current
+be named to remind the reader of them (for example, current,

-, . . .
+next, previous, result, . . .

 ).
 However, it is customary to use single-letter names, such as T or E for generic types.